 - Chicken should be golden brown and skin should be crispy.
 I suggest you use a thermometer to check for doneness, or pinch on the inside of the thigh, the juices should run clear (no hint of blood).

-- Mix with the bitter orange juice (or lime), olive oil, parsley, garlic and 1 cup of water.
+- Mix with the bitter orange juice (or lime), olive oil, parsley, garlic and water.

 - Bring to a boil.
 Remove from the heat and let it rest until it cools to room temperature.